 Individuals having advanced scientific training are valuable problem solvers, often able to refocus their intellect over a broad range of material.
-Thus scientists are found not only in research oriented academia but also at our National Laboratories and in technological business and industry.
+Thus scientists are found not only in the research oriented academe, but also at our National Laboratories and in technological business and industry.
 For society to take full advantage of the skills possessed by these individuals it is vitally important to:

 Educate scientists on the full range of employment options available to them.